 1. How much does Philo cost?

-Most of the leading live TV streaming services have starter packages that cost around $40 per month, but Philo’s entry-level offering is less than half that price.
+Most of the leading live TV streaming services have starter packages that cost around $40 per month, but Philo is half that price.

 Philo offers a two-day free trial that only requires a cell phone number to sign up — no credit card — but you can extend the trial to a week by adding payment information.

 You can cancel your subscription at any time.
 There are no long-term commitments.